How long do you actually need to keep the records?

-The Retention Rules at a Glance
+Retention periods at a glance

 | Situation | Minimum retention period | Reg. basis |